amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 - `Symbol`
 - `Number`

-Note: Objects are not primitive since it's a collection of zero or more primitives and other objects.
+Note: Objects are not primitive since they are composed of zero or more primitives and other objects.

 ## Array

 Arrays are collections of zero or more elements.
-Arrays are one of the most used data structure because of its simplicity and fast way of retrieving information.
+Arrays are one of the most used data structures because of their simplicity and fast way of retrieving information.

-You can think of an array as a drawer where you can store things on the bins.
+You can think of an array as a drawer where you can store things in the bins.

-**Array is like a drawer that stores things on bins**
+** Array is like a drawer that stores things on bins**
 {% img /images/array-drawer.jpg "Array is like a drawer that stores things on bins" %}

-When you want to search for something you can go directly to the bin number.
+When you want to search for something, you can go directly to the bin number.
 That's a constant time operation (*`O(1)`*).
-However, if you forgot what cabinet had, then you will have to open one by one (*`O(n)`*) to verify its content until you find what you are looking for.
+However, if you forgot what cabinet had, you will have to open one by one (*`O(n)`*) to verify its content until you find what you are looking for.
 That same happens with an array.

 <!-- http://apprize.info/javascript/20lessons/20lessons.files/image052.jpg -->
 <!-- https://cdn2.iconfinder.com/data/icons/furniture-12/48/drawer-cabinet-closet-shelf-cabin-cupboard-furntiure-512.png -->

 Depending on the programming language, arrays have some differences.
 For some dynamic languages like JavaScript and Ruby, an array can contain different data types: numbers, strings, words, objects, and even functions.
-In typed languages like Java/C/C++, you have to predefine the size of the array and the data type.
-In JavaScript, it would automatically increase the size of the array when needed.
+In typed languages like Java/C/C++, you have to predefine the size of the Array and the data type.
+In JavaScript, it would automatically increase the size of the Array when needed.

 ### Arrays built-in operations

 Depending on the programming language, the implementation would be slightly different.

 For instance, in JavaScript, we can accomplish append to end with `push` and append to the beginning with `unshift`.
 But also, we have `pop` and `shift` to remove from an array.
-Let's describe some common operations that we are going to use through this post.
+Let's describe some everyday operations that we are going to use through this post.

 **Common JS Array built-in functions**